 Spring is prime time for patio dining.
 For dinner, sample the Italian specialties beneath an ancient oak tree on Olive & June’s patio.
 Or throw back some freshly shucked oysters al fresco at Perla’s Seafood and Oyster Bar.

-Star the day at the new brick-and-mortar location of Veracruz All Natural (which got its start as a humble food trailer), famous for its migas stuffed with eggs, tortilla chips, avocado, pico de gallo and Monterey jack cheese.
+Start the day at the Veracruz All Natural food truck parked at the popular Radio Coffee & Beer.
+Veracruz is famous for its migas stuffed with eggs, tortilla chips, avocado, pico de gallo and Monterey jack cheese.

 Take a jog on the leafy 10-mile Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake, which winds along shimmering waters and has picturesque views of Austin’s skyline.
-Rent a kayak or stand-up paddleboard at Congress Avenue Kayaks, SUP ATX or Zilker Park Boat Rentals to explore the glittering waters of Lady Bird Lake, all while getting a body-toning workout.
+Rent a kayak or stand-up paddleboard at The Rowing Dock or Zilker Park Boat Rentals to explore the glittering waters of Lady Bird Lake, all while getting a body-toning workout.

 Get a java jolt at Houndstooth Coffee downtown, where the baristas push boundaries with exclusive concoctions like the frozen Japanese iced coffee.

-Next, check out Zilker Park, a 360-acre oasis in the heart of downtown that’s the site of festivals and free music at Zilker Hillside Theater, plus it’s home to Zilker Botanical Garden, Umlauf Sculpture Garden & Museum and Barton Springs Pool, a spring-fed swimming spot with grassy hills for sunbathing.
+Next, check out Zilker Park, a 360-acre oasis in the heart of downtown that’s the site of well-known festivals and free performances at Zilker Hillside Theater, plus it’s home to Zilker Botanical Garden (advance tickets required), Umlauf Sculpture Garden & Museum and Barton Springs Pool, a spring-fed swimming spot with grassy hills for sunbathing.

-Make it a boozy afternoon and pull up a chair in the taproom of urban winery Infinite Monkey Theorem for a flight of Texas-made wine.
-Or stop in the North Austin warehouse and taproom of Austin Beerworks, where weekend tastings feel more like a backyard barbecue, with live music and bites from local food trucks.
+Make it a boozy afternoon and try a flight at Wanderlust Wine Co., the world's largest self-pour wine on tap winery.
+Or head to Duchman Family Winery in Driftwood (just a half-hour drive out of Austin), where you can take a tour and sample wines in a lovely Italianate villa, including Duchman’s award-winning Vermentino.
+Stop in the North Austin warehouse and taproom of Austin Beerworks, where weekend tastings feel more like a backyard barbecue, with live music and bites from local food trucks.
 Whiskey lovers will want to check out Still Austin Whiskey Co., a true grain-to-glass distillery where everything from mashing to barreling and bottling is done in-house.
-Take a 30-minute tour to see how Still Austin’s whiskey is made, then enjoy it straight up or in a cocktail best sipped in the whiskey garden.
+Take a distillery tour to see how Still Austin’s whiskey is made, then enjoy it straight up or in a cocktail best sipped in the outdoor whiskey garden.